 All of the Magic Kingdom resorts are located on Seven Seas Lagoon and on the monorail line.
 Guests can access the Magic Kingdom via boat or monorail.

-The Grand Floridian Resort and Spa is the crown jewel of Disney World resorts.
-The Grand Floridian is a Victorian era resort of Palm Beach’s golden era.
+- The Grand Floridian Resort and Spa is the crown jewel of Disney World resorts.
+The Grand Floridian is a Victorian era resort based on Palm Beach’s golden era.
 The resort features many high end restaurants, a full service spa, beachfront areas, a wedding pavilion and two pools.

 Magic Kingdom FAQs